-The chocolate and apple combination is delicious; the walnuts give contrast in the texture and the oatmeal also.
+The chocolate and apple combination is delicious; the walnuts give contrast in the texture and the oatmeal too.
 Probably my favorite part is the crumbs on top.
 A fast and excellent recipe.

 Recipe originally published in February 2009.